XgridInc/xkops/README.md

 ```
 Following these steps, you should be able to troubleshoot and resolve most MongoDB connection issues.
 If you continue to experience problems, consult the [MongoDB documentation](https://www.mongodb.com/docs/) or seek help from the community.

+### 🤝 How to contribute

+We invite you to contribute to XkOps, which is a community driven project.
+If you plan on contributing code, kindly go through our [contribution guide](https://github.com/XgridInc/xkops/blob/master/CONTRIBUTING.md).

+To report a bug or request a feature, you can submit a [GitHub issue](https://github.com/XgridInc/xkops/issues).
+For real-time discussions and immediate assistance, please join our [Slack channel](https://xkops.slack.com/join/shared_invite/zt-1u8xzjvvq-B52TJ2XE861v3KDvpA9UVg#/shared-invite/error).

 ## 🧾 License
 XkOps is licensed under Apache License, Version 2.0.
-See LICENSE.md for more information
+See [LICENSE.md](https://github.com/XgridInc/xkops/blob/master/LICENSE) for more information